I Love India Free Horoscope 2008

 Adrenal Insufficiency

-Adrenal glands are two small, triangular glands located just above the kidneys that are responsible for the production of the hormone, cortisol.
-This hormone is needed by the body to maintain optimum blood sugar level in order to cope up with physical stress.
+Adrenal glands represent the two small, triangular glands located just above the kidneys.
+They are responsible for the production of the hormone, cortisol.
+This hormone is needed by the body to maintain optimum blood sugar level, in order to cope up with physical stress.
 Basically, the adrenal glands help make the blood go more towards the brain and the muscles in an emergency situation, speeding reflex actions, thus enabling the body to fight stress.
+In adrenal insufficiency, the adrenal glands do not produce adequate amounts of steroid hormones.
 It affects adults more than children, though it is not uncommon in children.
-In medical terms, the adrenal insufficiency is referred to as “hypocortisolism”.
+In medical terms, the insufficiency is referred to as “hypocortisolism”.
+Let us know more about the medical condition.

-Though symptoms vary from person to person, these are the common symptoms that are found in those suffering from adrenal insufficiency.
+Though symptoms vary from person to person, we have listed the common symptoms that are found in those suffering from adrenal insufficiency, in the lines below.

 • Allergies